elementor/elementor-developers-docs/src/managers/unregistering-widgets.md

 ## Unregistering Existing Widgets

-As of Elementor 3.5, developers should use the following code to unregister existing widgets:
+Developers should use the following code to unregister existing widgets:

 ```php
 /**